FAIRdeiUnipd/HMM_Aging/README.md

-﻿Repository for matlab data and codes to generate the figures from the paper "Unveil whole-brain dynamics in normal aging through Hidden Markov Models" by Moretto et al.
+﻿Repository for matlab data and codes to generate the figures from the paper "Unveiling whole-brain dynamics in normal aging through Hidden Markov Models" by Moretto et al.

 Code: